One day workshops in 2016 - click here.

 Our tutors are always happy to keep up correspondence with our students during and after a module should further ideas or questions arise.

 Each module, as far as is possible, is self-contained allowing potential students to join us at the start of any module.
-Of course, as the modules are studied and built upon so the students' appreciation of the subtleties of philosophy grows: we often run separate study groups during our weekends allowing students of differing experience to work at an appropriate speed.
+Of course, as the modules are studied and built upon so the students' appreciation of the subtleties of philosophy grows: we occasionally run separate study groups during our weekends allowing students of differing experience to work at an appropriate speed.

 The modules we run are our best attempt at maintaining a continuous cycle of study and contemplation on what are, by their very nature, profound subjects.
 This does mean that attendance at all three weekends is important – to miss one weekend, especially the first or second, will mean that the student will struggle to catch up on the areas missed.
 We realise that life is never as simple or as predictable as one would like, but we do ask within reasonable limits that the commitment to a module is seen as one to attend all three weekends, as well as to home study between them.
 You should also note that our weekends start at 6.45 pm on Friday evenings and end at around 3 pm on Sunday afternoons – we try to make full use of the hours available to us and again wherever possible we ask our students to ensure that they arrive by the scheduled start time.

 The Trust comes from a tradition that does not see wisdom as something to be bought and sold, nor as a possession nor a professional qualification, and our programme is run, as nearly as possible, on a cost basis.
 The fees payable are set to cover accommodation, food, and necessary expenses of the weekends, and our tutors do not charge for their work.
 Our fees are, therefore, significantly below what is normally charged for similar weekends.
-Where students may struggle to pay even these fees, we always try and ensure that this is not a barrier to participation, and should you find yourself in such a position, you should have no hesitation in approaching the Trust to ask for a bursary.
+Where students may struggle to pay even these fees, we always try and ensure that this is not a barrier to participation, and should you find yourself in such a position, you should have no hesitation in approaching the Treasurer in confidence (firstname.lastname@example.org) to ask for a bursary.
 Where students are in a position to make donations over and above the set fees, we do ask that this is given serious consideration.
 The Trust works hard to ensure that all donations received are put to the best possible use, and that monies put into the hands of the Trust are placed in the direct service of philosophy.
 The Trust is a registered charity (registration number 299648) and any gifts made to it by UK taxpayers enable the charity to reclaim the standard rate tax you may have paid on the gift.

 Copies of papers for each module are free to enrolled students; students may have to purchase books (which if supplied by the Trust, attract a 20% discount).